amotor-AM/reprice-genius-platform/COMPARISON_AND_ROADMAP.md

 - **Deployment**: Automatic with Encore Cloud
 - **API**: Type-safe with auto-generated clients
 - **Architecture**: Event-driven with sagas for complex workflows
+- **Brain Service**: Central orchestration layer and decision engine for all AI services.
 - **AI/ML**: Cutting-edge deep learning system with multi-modal analysis and a "Product DNA" system.
 - **Learning Service**: Autonomous learning system with meta-learning, causal inference, and automated experimentation.
 - **Behavioral AI Service**: Models buyer and competitor psychology using behavioral economics and game theory.